Navneet-Birdi/Quick-Professional-ReadMe-Generator/output/readme.md

   * [Questions](#questions)

 # Installation:
-Clone the repo from github
+Just clone the repository from GitHub

 # Usage:
-When npm packages are installed, run "node index.js" on visual studio terminal.
-Then you will be prompted with series of questions and once all questions answered a readme file will automatically be generated.
+When npm packages are installed, run "node index.js" on vs code terminal.
+Then you will be prompted with series of questions and once all the questions are answered a readme file will be generated automatically

 # Tests:
 tests

 # Contributors:
-First of all, Fork the project then create feature branch and commit your changes.
-After that push all the changes to branch and then pull request.
+First of all, fork the project/app then create feaure branch and commi tyour changes. after that push all the changes to branch and then pull request.